ps396996/Effective-JAVA-Summary/README.md

 # 2. CREATING AND DESTROYING OBJECTS
 ## 1. Use STATIC FACTORY METHODS instead of constructors

-In this we create a static method for creating the objects, instaid
+In this we create a static method for creating the objects, instead of creating it by constructor

 **_ADVANTAGES_**

 * Unlike constructors, they have names